yoke2/food_classifier_tf2_cloud_run/README.md

 This repo contains a web app for classifying 3 types of local Singaporean Food using the following APIs and platforms

-- TensorFlow 2.0, using tf.image, tf.keras.models and tf.data (for training)
+- TensorFlow 2: using tf.image, tf.keras.models and tf.data (for training)
-- Starlette
+- Google Cloud Platform: Cloud Run, Cloud Build, Cloud Storage
+- Starlette, a lightweight ASGI framework/toolkit

 ----------
 ## Deploy with Google Cloud Run